 Agriculture sector in India is suffering from a variety of problems like the use of outdated equipment, improper infrastructure, and farmers unable to access a wider range of markets with ease while making just limited profits on crop sales.
 Proper infrastructure and supply chain management are the more pressing concerns.
 With improvement in areas of technology, digitization and startup culture growing rapidly, there are many new ones entering the Indian startup ecosystem.
-The agro based startups are providing information, techniques and efficiencies to farmers.
+The agri startups in India are providing information, techniques and efficiencies to farmers.

 List of Successful Agritech Startups in India